-The effects of climate change – floods, cyclones and crop failures – have a much bigger impact on people in poor countries because they don’t have the resources to protect themselves - they suffer the most, even though they have contributed to it the least.
-That’s why we’re working with communities in vulnerable areas to help them adapt.
+The effects of climate change – floods, cyclones and crop failures – have a much bigger impact on people in poor countries because they don’t have the resources to protect themselves.
+They suffer the most from climate change, which is why we’re working with communities in vulnerable areas to help them adapt.

-Reducing vulnerability to disasters is at the heart of our emergencies work.
-We do our best to make sure that communities at risk of disasters are prepared, informed and organised.
-With training from ActionAid, Lamia Akhter saved her family’s life when a cyclone struck.
+Reducing communities' vulnerability to disasters is at the heart of our emergencies work.
+After receiving training from ActionAid, Lamia Akhter saved her family’s life when a cyclone struck.
 Watch the video and hear her story.

-Participatory Vulnerability Analysis (PVA) is a tool developed by ActionAid involving communities and local authorities to look at what makes them vulnerable.
-This way, they can set up their own means of coping with the disaster that will reduce the effects of hazards like drought, an earthquake or a hurricane.
+We have also developed a tool called Participatory Vulnerability Analysis (PVA) which works with communities and local authorities to look at what makes them vulnerable.
+It enables them to set up their own ways of coping with the disaster that will reduce the effects of hazards like drought, an earthquake or a hurricane.

-Responding immediately once a disaster strikes will not only save lives, but it also helps people deal with their situation straight away and they can recover more quickly.
-We respond to emergencies straight away by providing food, water, shelter and medicines.
+Responding immediately when a disaster strikes saves lives.
+It also helps people deal with their situation straight away and recover more quickly.
+We respond to emergencies straight away with food, water, shelter and medicine.

-Chery Laurore, 9, and Christella Mislaine Francois, 5, attend class under tarpaulins.
-ActionAid’s supporters and donors have helped to keep children like Chery and Christella in education through disasters like the 2010 Haiti earthquake.
-During the first week teachers were doing psychosocial activities with the children to help them release some of the trauma.
+ActionAid’s supporters and donors have helped to keep children like Chery and Christella to stay in school throughout disasters like the 2010 Haiti earthquake.
+During the first week teachers were doing psychosocial activities with the children to help them work through their trauma.

-Cherlandine was trapped under some rubble for three days after the Haiti earthquake until she was found.
-Now orphaned, she was often depressed and still scared.
-With the support of her foster mother, and her school that is undertaking ActionAid’s psychosocial support, she is returning to normal.
-Watch the video and hear Cherlandine’s story.
+Cherlandine was trapped under rubble for three days after the Haiti earthquake until she was rescued.
+Now orphaned, she was often depressed and scared.
+With the support of her foster mother, and ActionAid psychosocial support through her school, she is returning to her old self.

-We know that people affected by conflicts are citizens with rights and responsibilities.
-We help communities to cope with the effects of violent conflict and strengthen poor people’s institutions.
+We know that people affected by conflicts have rights and responsibilities.
+We help communities to cope with the effects of violent conflict.